Banana Oatmeal Smoothie Recipe

 How to Freeze Bananas

-• Remove the peel from 4 or 5 bananas.
+• Remove the peel from 4 or 5 bananas

-• Cut your bananas into halves.
+• Cut the bananas in half

 how to freeze bananas halves on baking sheet

 • Almond milk: I use Silk Unsweetened Almond Milk with 30 calories per cup.
 Oat milk, soy milk, or coconut milk can be substituted.
-If you don’t need a dairy-free smoothie, regular skim milk can be used as ell.
+If you don’t need a dairy-free smoothie, regular skim milk can be used as well.

-• Banana: a large frozen banana works best!
+• Banana: a large frozen banana works best.

 • Vanilla bean paste: adds a flavorful, nutty taste.
+Feel free to use more than a teaspoon.

 halved bananas in freezer safe container